DaniZeger/pick-a-color/README.md

 ## Installation Guide

-To install and use the Color Picker extension in Chrome:
+To install and use the Pick a Color extension in Chrome:

 1. **Download the Extension**: Clone or download this repository to your local machine.
 2. **Open Chrome Extensions Settings**: